-Before the scan, Capitol Imaging Services will need to screen you to make sure it is safe to undergo the MRI.
-Some medical or electronic devices, such as implants, stents or certain pacemakers, may not be compatible with MRI scanners.
+Before the scan, Capitol Imaging Services will need to screen you to make sure it is safe to undergo the study.
+Some medical or electronic devices, such as implants, stents or certain pacemakers, may not be compatible with the scanners.
 Your safety is our top priority.

 If you are determined to be unable to have an MRI, other types of diagnostic tests may be recommended as alternatives such as a CT or Ultrasound.

-MRI exams are painless.
+magnetic resonance imaging exams are painless.
 However, some patients find it challenging to remain still.
-Others may feel closed-in (claustrophobia) or anxious while in a conventional closed MRI scanner.
+Others may feel closed-in (claustrophobia) or anxious while in a conventional closed scanner.
 The scanner can be noisy.
 Nervous or anxious patients may be offered a mild sedative.

 A patient may also ask their medical provider to prescribe a mild sedative to take before the exam.
 If a mild sedative is taken, the patient will need to have someone drive them to our center and take them home once the exam is done.